angular/angular-cli/CONTRIBUTING.md

-# Contributing to angular-cli
+# Contributing to universal-cli

-We would love for you to contribute to angular-cli and help make it even better than it is today!
+We would love for you to contribute to universal-cli and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: